Trend lakes

 History of the Subprogramme

 The Trend Lake Stations Subprogramme began in 2007.
 Prior to that, similar monitoring was conducted through the former Reference Lakes Programme ("referenssjöar"), which started in the mid-1980s.
 Between 1995 and 2006, the programme was known as the Time Series Lakes Programme ("tidsseriesjöar").
-Some of the lakes were added as recently as 2007, while others have over 40 years of continuous data.
+Additional lakes have been added over time, and time series of up to 40 years are available for some sites.

 Responsibilities Within the Subprogramme